Samcnass/Integrated-Thermistor-Circuit-/README.md

 This project is great because it blends analog components, component calibration, and simple boolean logic using an Arduino.
 It is also easily expandable to other projects.

+A full schematic, PCB design, and Arduino IDE code are available via included folders.

 ## Compenents required for project

 | Component                      | Quantity |